pramodbeema/gstmarginscheme/README.md

 # GST on Used Car Sales (Margin Scheme) 🚗

-This repository contains an interactive HTML page designed to help individuals understand and understand Goods and Services Tax (GST) on the sale of used (second-hand) cars under the Margin Scheme.
+This repository contains an interactive HTML page designed to help individuals understand Goods and Services Tax (GST) on the sale of used (second-hand) cars under the Margin Scheme.

 **Key Features:**